 Don’t Let Swimmer’s Shoulder Slow You Down

-Swimmer’s Shoulder is a common and irritating injury.
-If left unchecked, it can hinder both your swim performance and your quality of life.
+Painful shoulder injuries like swimmer’s shoulder can hinder both your workouts and your quality of life.
 If you’re still suffering from shoulder pain despite making these adjustments to your swim routine, schedule an appointment with Airrosti.
-Most shoulder injuries, including Swimmer’s Shoulder, can be resolved in as few as 3 visits (based on patient-reported outcomes).

 Read our Medical Disclaimer here.